 The Act requires 20% of this amount be used for a Green Project Reserve to fund projects addressing green infrastructure, water or energy efficiency, or be environmentally innovative.
 This amounts to $8.8 million.

 The Act allows the use of 4% of the grant for administrative costs.
-Our analysis indicates that our current program staff resources can facilitate the implementation of the Act and disbursement of the $44 million cap grant and thus we will direct the 4% to be available for loans.
+Our analysis indicates that our current program resources can facilitate the implementation of the Act and disbursement of the $44 million cap grant and thus we will direct the 4% to be available for loans.

 The Act requires not less than 50% of the grant for additional subsidization to be provided through an eligible form of assistance.
 We reviewed current statutes and administrative rules, and the option decided on is to provide principal forgiveness on a loan.
 Since current rules do not allow principal forgiveness, the temporary rules address this (Judy will discuss these terms in a few minutes).